SoulCycle: History

-In June 2019, SoulCycle partnered with SiriusXM and Pandora to launch a 24-hour SoulCycle music channel featuring the music heard in SoulCycle studios.

 In June 2018, SoulCycle created a media division.
 In July 2018, SoulCycle and Equinox launched a talent agency to represent their fitness instructors, with William Morris Endeavor in an advisory role.

 In October 2018, SoulCycle partnered with Apple Music, making available instructor-curated playlists and motivational audio.
 It also launched live concerts during SoulCycle classes.

 In July 2019, the company launched SoulBeat, allowing riders to track performance metrics such as distance, power, and cadence via the SoulCycle mobile app following class.

 On November 26, 2019, Melanie Whelan stepped down as CEO.

 In March 2020, SoulCycle closed all of its then 99 studios due to the COVID-19 pandemic.
 As a result of accelerated consumer demand for at-home fitness options, the company lost market share to Peloton, a firm offering stationary bikes used to stream at-home spin classes.

 While SoulCycle had announced a $2,500 bike for purchase in August 2019 in partnership with Variis, it only began shipping in May 2020, six months later than initially planned.
 It was available across the United States in October 2020.
 In 2020 was renamed Equinox+ and began to offer added exercise methods via the Equinox+ app.

 Due to the COVID-19 pandemic, in March 2020, SoulCycle enacted furloughs and pay cuts for many employees and in April 2020, it began laying off 5%-10% of its staff.
 In July 2020, the company closed its King Street studio in Toronto.
-In an email sent to local customers, SoulCycle cited pandemic-related financial difficulties as reasoning for the location's abrupt closure.
-Additional studios that were permanently closed after the COVID shutdowns in 2021 include San Mateo, Calabasas, Culver City, Malibu, Union Square, W60th, Scarsdale, Memorial, and Beacon Hill.
+In an email sent to local customers, SoulCycle cited pandemic-related financial difficulties as reasons for the location's abrupt closure.
+Additional studios that were permanently closed after the COVID shutdowns in 2021 include San Jose, San Mateo, Calabasas, Culver City, Malibu, Union Square, W60th, Scarsdale, Memorial, and Beacon Hill.

 In August 2019, reports that SoulCycle investor and former majority owner Stephen M. Ross would be hosting a planned fundraiser for the Donald Trump 2020 presidential campaign prompted a spokesperson to distance the company from the event.
 It also led to boycott threats.

-In November 2020, SoulCycle employees and customers alleged that several of the company's instructors made racist and homophobic remarks and fat shaming comments toward other staff and customers and that the company refused to take action.
+In November 2020, SoulCycle employees and customers alleged that several of the company's instructors had made racist and homophobic remarks and fat shaming comments toward other staff and customers, and that the company refused to take action.

 In December 2020, Evelyn Webster was named chief executive officer of the company.

+In 2022, the company closed its Toronto studio, which was at the time its last Canadian location.